 Curriculum Vitae (C.V.)

-I am an engineering entrepreneur, roboticist, and executive.
-I am on the board of, advising, and/or investing in several companies ranging from AI, healthcare, and diversity.
+Carol is an engineering entrepreneur, AI roboticist, and executive.
+She is on the board of, advising, and/or investing in several companies ranging from AI, healthcare, and diversity.

-I enjoy reading, traveling to experience different cultures, running half marathons, and dance related activities.
-Robots, I love robots.
-For more about my background.
+She enjoys reading, traveling to experience different cultures, running half marathons, and dance related activities.
+And of course, Robots.

 -Computer Science Ph.D. candidate at Johns Hopkins University specializing in robotics and computer vision (ABD, dropped out).